Compute

 Specifies how often Cloud Eye aggregates data, which can be

-• 1: Cloud Eye displays raw data.
+• 1: Cloud Eye performs no aggregation and displays raw data.

 • 300: Cloud Eye aggregates data every 5 minutes.